SofiaBelloni/piano-studi/README.md

 ## Main React Components

+- `HomePage` (in `HomePageComponents`): represent the home page with the table of all courses (ExamTable).
+If the user is logged in, it shows also the study plan (if present).
+- `CreatePlan` (in `CreatePlanComponents`): represents the edit page where the logged user can add or edit his study plan.
 - `ExamTable` (in `ExamComponents.js`): represent the table showing all courses.
 - `PlanTable` (in `StudyPlanComponents.js`): represent the table showing study plan's courses.
 - `LoginForm` (in `LoginComponents.js`): represents the form of the login.